Apsu/Canary/README.md

 `W` takes the top left pinky spot because this finger has less to do in an [Angle Mod](#angle-mod) setup, and `Y` sits in the `ysv` column.
 The tradeoff is making the few words that have `vy` or `sy` sequences SFBs, but these are reasonably low-frequency Bigrams compared to all the other candidate spots.

+### Colemak DH similarity and problem-solving

+Anyone familiar with Colemak DH mod will recognize there are a lot of similarities with Canary.
+This isn't an accident as there are many good aspects to this layout, but also some things we feel are downsides.

+First, it doesn't take advantage of the [Row Stagger](#row-stagger) inner-index keys on the bottom row (see linked section), opting instead to put `K` and `V` there.
+This has led to some debate in the community, as both of these keys are A) lower frequency and B) pretty high SFBs with `N`.
+This has led some to swap them, but with `V` on the right, this also causes a common Redirect sequence `eve` which is not the most comfortable.

+Secondly, the upper right vowel cluster includes `Y`, causing one of the most common words `you` to be a Redirect that changes rows twice (top-home-top).

+Lastly, having `O` on the home row does increase the amount of home-row usage over Canary, it also uses the worse SFB `ue` vs Canary's `oe` column.
+We have tried to emphasize middle finger use over ring since the middle is the strongest/longest finger for most people.

 ### Quote

 Finally, the `'` symbol is very problematic in many layouts, as it combines with all sorts of other letters (`n't`, `'s`, `'re` to name a few).
 But one that it combines with very little is `A`, so it gets to retain its Qwerty spot.